ironhack-labs/data-labs/module-1/lab-bag-of-words/README.md

 ## Introduction

-**Bag of words (BoW)** is an important technique in [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing) and [information retrieval](https://en.wikipedia.org/wiki/Information_retrieval).
+**Bag of words (BoW)** is an important technique in text mining and [information retrieval](https://en.wikipedia.org/wiki/Information_retrieval).
 BoW uses term-frequency vectors to represent the content of text documents which makes it possible to use mathematics and computer programs to analyze and compare text documents.

 BoW contains the following information: